Working in Excel has always been fun. But sometimes it feels boring to see the same formats, text, fonts, and of course the same boring numbers.

 This might seem confusing, but surely will be better when you try it once.

-Tip: Do not use a fixed set of arrangements for every report because the orientation and alignment depending on the length and type of text you have.
+Tip: Do not use a fixed set of arrangements for every report because the orientation and alignment depend on the length and type of text you have.

 For example, The default text started from Column B1:F1.
 But you will notice that as soon as we used the Orientation “Angle Counterclockwise”, the text moved towards the Right cell and the Left using “Angle Clockwise”.